martinsumner/riak_kv/docs/OtherAPI.md

 - Uses the `riak_kv_reader` queue, and consumption from that queue is constrained by having a single process per node handling queued repairs.
 - The reader queue has a small in-memory part but a large on-disk part.
 The `reader_overflow_limit` is not configurable via `riak.conf`.
-- Uses the AF4 queue when running node worker pools in DSCP mode.
+- Uses the AF4 queue when running node worker pools in `dscp` mode.

 #### find_keys

 Outputs a list of keys in the bucket where the object has either a sibling_count or a size (in bytes) that exceeds a certain threshold, potentially limited by key range or modified date range.

-- Commonly used as an operational query (e.g. "find all objects modified in past 24 hours with more than one sibling").
+- Commonly used as an operational query (e.g. "find all objects modified in the past 24 hours with more than one sibling").
 - May also be used to list keys, where using a `$key` query is not supported.
 It is much slower (but potentially safer) than `$key` query due to the constraints of the [node_worker_pools](#node-worker-pools).
-- Uses the AF4 queue when running node worker pools in DSCP mode.
+- Uses the AF4 queue when running node worker pools in `dscp` mode.

 #### find_tombs

 Outputs a list of tombstone keys (deleted keys where the tombstone has not been reaped) in the bucket, potentially limited by key range or modified date range.

-- Uses the AF4 queue when running node worker pools in DSCP mode.
+- Uses the AF4 queue when running node worker pools in `dscp` mode.

 #### erase_keys